bozsahin/thebench/README.md

 Something happened to SBCL with 2.3.x releases, and TheBench hangs in the beginning.
 I couldn't locate what causes it, so I recommend downgrading your SBCL to something below 2.3.x to make sure this tool works.
+You don't need to do anything else.

 Pythons below 3.8 won't even load TheBench.